Srini-5303/JobMatch/README.md

 - **Skill Filtering:** Only technical skills are analyzed (benefits, salary, etc. are excluded)
 - **Job Board Filtering:** Filters by job board name (e.g., "glassdoor") to catch all domain variations (.com, .ca, .co.uk, etc.)
 - **Score Variance:** LLM probabilistic nature may cause ±3-5 point variations (expected behavior)
+- **File Parsing:**
-- **PDF Parsing:** PDF uploads extract all text content.
+  - PDF uploads extract all text content.
 Some formatting (tables, columns) may be simplified, but all text is preserved for analysis
+  - Word DOCX files are fully supported
+  - Word DOC files (older format) have limited support - conversion to DOCX or PDF is recommended
+  - TXT files are directly extracted
 - **Multiple Operations:** You can run multiple analyses or job searches - each new operation updates its respective results section
 - **Simultaneous Results:** Analysis and job search results are displayed in separate sections and can be viewed simultaneously
+- **Cover Letter Format:** Generated cover letters include only the body text (no greeting or closing) for maximum flexibility
+- **Diagnostic Logging:** Server console includes detailed logging for API calls, errors, and response processing to aid in troubleshooting

 ## 🎯 Assessment Deliverables